Assess and benchmark your brand's price stability against the market and key competitors

 Be aware that in some categories, it is possible to observe positive price erosion trends that indicate a steady increase of prices over time due to various factors.

-Together with product mix and price erosion, these elements combine to form the total observed price change between the selected periods.
+Overall, these five elements combine to form the total observed price change between the selected periods.

 Feature Segments